SGDInstitute/apollo/content/collections/pages/sgdinstitute/get-involved.md

         content:
           -
             type: text
-            text: 'We’re seeking some rad folks to help us fulfill our vision of a ' -
+            text: 'We seek rad folks to help us fulfill our vision of a ' -
             type: text
             marks: